-This book explored the power of using the command line to perform data science tasks.
-It is an interesting observation that the challenges posed by this relatively young field can be tackled by such a time-tested technology.
-It is our hope that you now see what the command line is capable of.
+This book explored the power of using the command line to do data science.
+I find it an interesting observation that the challenges posed by this relatively young field can be tackled by such a time-tested technology.
+I hope that you now see what the command line is capable of.
 The many command-line tools offer all sorts of possibilities that are well suited to the variety of tasks encompassing data science.

 The four OSEMN model chapters focused on performing those practical tasks using the command line.
 I haven’t devoted a chapter to the fifth step, interpreting data, because, quite frankly, the computer, let alone the command line, is of very little use here.
 I have, however, provided some pointers for further reading on this topic.

-It is impossible to demonstrate all command-line tools that are available and relevant for doing data science.
-New command-line tools are created on a daily basis.
+It’s impossible to demonstrate all command-line tools that are available and relevant for doing data science.
+New tools are created on a daily basis.
 As you may have come to understand by now, this book is more about the idea of using the command line, rather than giving you an exhaustive list of tools.

 You probably spent quite some time reading these chapters and perhaps also following along with the code examples.
 In the hope that it maximizes the return on this investment and increases the probability that you’ll continue to incorporate the command line into your data science workflow, I would like to offer you three pieces of advice: (1) be patient, (2) be creative, and (3) be practical.
 In the next three subsections I elaborate on each piece of advice.